Weak equilibria of a mean-field market model under asymmetric information: Introduction

 In \S \ref{section: setup}, we introduce the stochastic framework and the equilibrium conditions in the finite-dimensional setting, motivating these choices by the problem of price formation.
 We also recall some preliminaries about FBSDEs and Pontryagin's principle in \S \ref{section: FBSDE from SMP}.

 In \S \ref{section: mfl}, we present and motivate the introduction of the mean-field limit of the system, which is the main object of this paper.
 The notion of weak lifted mean-field equilibrium for a problem with asymmetric information is given in Definition \ref{def: mf price process}.
-As mentioned above, the difference with the previous literature is that the equilibrium condition for the weak formulation involves the conditional expectation of the costate processes, which might be discontinous; see \eqref{eqn: mc price process mf v2}.
-This requires a careful treatment of the compatibility condition and thus a lift in the definition of the equilibrium, which migh not be adapted to the common noises.
-Our main result is Theorem \ref{thm: existence of solutions} which states existence of equilibria.
-Under additional structure on the cost coefficients, we also prove existence of a unlifted weak mean field equilibrium; see Theorem \ref{thm: existence of unlifted mean-field price process}.
+As mentioned above, the difference with the previous literature is that the equilibrium condition for the weak formulation involves the conditional expectation of the costate processes, which might be discontinuous; see \eqref{eqn: mc price process mf v2}. {This requires a careful treatment of the compatibility condition and leads to a lifted definition of equilibrium, in which the environment is not required to be adapted to the original common noises.
+A key point is that this lifting is not merely formal: it is needed to prove that compatibility is preserved in the weak limit and to identify the limiting consistency condition.
+Since the natural mean-field market clearing condition \eqref{eqn: mc price process mf} appears difficult to solve in our framework, our main existence theorem is formulated for a weaker projected consistency condition \eqref{eqn: mc price process mf v2}.
+Accordingly, the weak equilibria of Definitions \ref{def: mf price process} and \ref{def: unlifted mf price process} are motivated by market clearing but are not exact market clearing equilibria in the economic sense.
+Our main result is Theorem \ref{thm: existence of solutions}, which proves existence of weak lifted mean-field equilibria under the general Assumption \ref{assumption: coefficients} for this projected consistency condition.
+The main mathematical novelty of this result lies not only in the asymmetric information setting, but also in the fact that the equilibrium condition involves the adjoint processes and conditional expectations with respect to the equilibrium price itself.
+Under the additional linearity structure of Assumption \ref{assumption: affine target functions} on the running and terminal cost functions, we also prove the existence of a weak unlifted equilibrium; see Theorem \ref{thm: existence of unlifted mean-field price process}.
+This is obtained by a projection argument which shows that, in this more special regime, the lift can be removed.
+Assumption \ref{assumption: affine target functions} can be viewed as a technically convenient but economically more restrictive condition. }